PaddlePaddle/PaddleGAN/README_en.md

 # PaddleGAN

-PaddleGAN is an development kit of Generative Adversarial Network based on PaddlePaddle.
+PaddleGAN is a software development kit of Generative Adversarial Network based on PaddlePaddle.

 ### Image Translation
 <div align='center'>